Prasads33/weatherForecast/README.md

 The Testsuite can be executed from commandline as well as from IDE.
 ----------------------------------
 Dependencies:
-Node version : 8.17.0
+Node version : 8.17.0,
 Chromedriver: "79.0.3",
 allure Reporting : npm install -g allure-commandline --save-dev
 ---------------------------------
 Commands:
-Executing featureFiles : npm run test
+Executing featureFiles : npm run test,
-For generating report : allure generate ./Results
+For generating report : allure generate ./Results,
 For cleaning the report : allure generate ./Results --clean

 ----------------------------------------------------------------